-The American Board of Medical Microbiology certifies the expertise of doctoral-level microbiologists seeking to direct public health or clinical microbiology laboratories.
+The American Board of Medical Microbiology certifies the expertise of doctoral-level microbiologists seeking to direct medical and public health microbiology laboratories.
 ABMM certification is recognized by federal and state governmental agencies as a significant component toward meeting licensure requirements to direct laboratories engaged in the microbiological diagnosis of human disease.
 It is recognized under the Clinical Laboratory Improvement Amendments of 1988 final rule and in all 12 states that require licensure: California, Florida, Georgia, Hawaii, Louisiana, Montana, Nevada, New York, North Dakota, Rhode Island, Tennessee, and West Virginia.

 2014 ABMM Diplomates

 The ABMM is pleased to announce 20 newly certified Diplomates.